-Dr. Abrams' primary method, is to help people with cognitive behavioral psychotherapy (CBT).
-This evidenced based psychotherapy helps people change the aspects of their thinking and behaving that leads to anxiety, depression, and intimacy problems.
-It is a humanistic technique in that it accepts each person's own construction of the world as being unique and important.
-Dr. Mike Abrams' and Dr. Lidia D. Abrams' pragmatic and genuine approach is to help people understand those aspects of their personal philosophy, their beliefs, and their world view that are working to create fear, anguish, sexual, relationship or confidence problems.
+Dr. Abrams' primary strength, is to help people by applying their decades of experience and training to help people change the aspects of their thinking and behaving that leads to anxiety, depression, and intimacy problems.
+They have a humanistic technique in that it accepts each person's own construction of the world as being unique and important.
+Dr. Mike Abrams' and Dr. Lidia Abrams' pragmatic and genuine approach is to help people understand those aspects of their personal philosophy, their beliefs, and their world view that are working to create fear, anguish, sexual, relationship or confidence problems.
 They base their work on the evidence that exploring one's early life is not very helpful in therapy.
 CBT helps people change his or her perspective in such a way so as to allow them to better enjoy life, improve their confidence, mood, and social functioning.
 Drs.
 Abrams have practiced this, taught this, and wrote on it for more than a quarter of a century; In addition, they are among the only psychotherapists in Northern New Jersey who are board certified in these methods.
 With more than 25 years as psychologists in New Jersey they help with psychotherapy, counseling, sex therapy, couples counseling, and life coaching.

 We'll help during your most difficult times